anh-vudinh/Phase-4-Group-Project--Movie-Database-front/README.md

+vu- 9/27/2021
+- added logic to make amount of pages loaded dynamic.
+Dev can now determine how many pages to load by changing const pagesToLoad, to whatever they want
+- with new logic dev can now make and option where users can determine how many pages they wish to see per load (not yet implemented)
+- experimented more with Crackles API.
+Unfortunately it's as I guessed, sony does not keep their api up to date with their website, and their search api is unreliable in returning current and relevent data.
+The only option left is to Data scrap their movies catalog to pull movie id, movie name, movie release_date and build a database on that.

 vu- 9/25/2021
 - added Crackle video component
 - notes: because crackle's api is not particularly good/easily accessible, their movie names/release dates aren't exactly correct, api data isn't uptodate or complete, and their videos aren't embed friendly a workaround was done